-You'll also benefit from our live online classroom with our in-house Maths tutor Melissa, which will be recorded so you can watch in your own time if you'd prefer, and repeat lessons as often as you need to.
+You'll also benefit from our live online classrooms with our in-house Maths tutor Melissa, which will be recorded so you can watch in your own time if you'd prefer, and repeat lessons as often as you need to.

 This course will prepare you for the Edexcel GCSE Mathematics (1MA1 specification) exams.